-Stockholm has been known since time immemorial.
-With its northern history, it is hardly like any other.
-It is a small world of strange and beautiful inventions, customs and temperaments.
-Exploring Sweden and its capital gastronomically, first of all we pay attention to the markets and seasonality, try gravlax, then we go by boat around the archipelago — for pigeon, mushrooms, fresh fish, and returning to the city we go to the coffee shop for delicious coffee and pastries.
-In Swedish tradition there is the concept of “fika” — a pause for coffee and communication.
-This is the “minimum plan”.
-From the brought recipes — pickled herring and magic rolls with cinnamon.
-About everything in order.
+Stockholm has always been known for its unique charm.
+With its rich Nordic history, it stands out as a small world of fascinating and beautiful inventions, traditions, and customs.
+Exploring Sweden and its capital gastronomically means paying attention to markets and seasonality, trying gravlax, taking a boat ride through the archipelago for blueberries, mushrooms, or fresh fish, and later visiting a café for delicious coffee and pastries.
+In Swedish tradition, there’s the concept of “fika” — a coffee break with conversation — a “minimum plan” for enjoyment.
+From the recipes I brought back: pickled herring and magical cinnamon rolls.
+Let’s start with the herring.

-There was a lot about rolls, so the post about baking with a recipe for Swedish rolls with cinnamon (or berries) will be separately
+There’s already been a lot said about buns, so a separate post about baking, including a recipe for Swedish cinnamon (or berry) buns, will come later.

-In addition to the obvious advice to go to a restaurant with a good rating (for steak or deer stew, for example, or something fishy, modern gastronomic culture in Stockholm at a really high level), simple delicious food can be found in the markets.
-The cheapest in restaurants held by Turks.
-By the way, they always serve a few Swedish dishes, so meatballs with lingonberry sauce are also worth looking for there.
-And be sure to try the herring.
-The easiest and most popular cooking method is marinated, in a sweet, spicy brine, which is served with mustard sauce.
-Such herring is served with potatoes or rye bread, eaten for breakfast with eggs and for dinner as a snack.
+Apart from the obvious advice to visit a highly-rated restaurant (for steak or venison stew, for example, or something fish-based, as Stockholm's modern gastronomic culture is truly outstanding), you can also find simple, delicious food at the markets.
+The cheapest options are in eateries run by Turks.
+Interestingly, they always include a few Swedish dishes on their menus, so it’s worth looking there for meatballs with lingonberry sauce.
+And don’t miss the chance to try herring.
+The simplest and most popular preparation method is pickled herring, marinated in a sweet, spicy brine and often served with mustard sauce.
+This herring is traditionally accompanied by potatoes or rye bread and is eaten for breakfast with eggs or as an appetizer at dinner.

 Pickled herring